 Back in the early days I never knew education laws existed.
 Now I know the law.
 Not like a lawyer.
 But “rockin’ good enough” to get my daughter what she needs and deserves.
 Yep, I’m an advocate.
-And I’ve taught my daughter, who is thriving and heading off to college how to do this too.
+And I’ve taught my daughter, who is thriving and now completing her MSW in social work how to do this too.

 I am forever grateful for friends and family.

 They took the first important step of asking for help, allowing me to see my purpose and calling.

 One of my very dear friends thanked me for going through the hell I went through so she wouldn’t be alone on her journey.
 There’s a song that says,